Smart ways to get the most from this wonder product.

 The higher the MGO of your honey, the more potent it may be.

-Hold a spoonful on your tongue and let it melt away if you feel like your mouth needs a little TLC.
-Also, try to avoid other food and drink for at least 15 minutes.
+We recommend you sip your honey from a teaspoon, hold a spoonful on your tongue, and let it melt away if you feel your mouth needs a little TLC.

 Due to the honey’s sweetness, you might want to reduce the number of berries in your smoothie.
 But otherwise, pick your favourite recipe, blend, and you’re good to go!

-Do remember that like all honey, Manuka is not recommended for children aged under 12 months.
+Remember that, like all honey, Manuka is not recommended for children aged under 12 months.

 So how to use Manuka honey on wounds and spots?

-Simply apply directly to sore spots or wounds on the skin, with freshly washed hands or a cotton bud.
+Simply apply directly to sore spots or wounds on the skin with freshly washed hands or a cotton bud.
 And as tempting as it may be, try not to lick it off.

-Manuka honey is a favourite ingredient among the DIY crowd thanks to its cleansing and soothing properties, so you get more from your own, bespoke mix and a recipe that’s right for your skin’s needs (and there’s no packaging).
+Manuka honey is a favourite ingredient among the DIY crowd thanks to its cleansing and soothing properties, so you get more from your own bespoke mix and a recipe that’s right for your skin’s needs (and there’s no packaging).

 Try one of these five manuka honey masks that suit all skin types.

-If you’re still looking for inspiration on how to use Manuka honey, when baking, switch sugar for a half measure of honey and reduce the oven temperature by 15°C to prevent it from browning too much.
+If you’re still looking for inspiration on how to use Manuka honey, when baking, switch the sugar for a half measure of honey and reduce the oven temperature by 15°C to prevent it from browning too much.

-Do be aware though that cooking honey at a high temperature may damage natural enzymes in the honey.
+Be aware, though, that cooking honey at a high temperature may damage natural enzymes in the honey.
 With liquid recipes, swap the amount of sugar for the same of honey.

-Try this delicious Manuka Honey & Sriracha Stir Fry Sauce recipe.
+Check out this delicious Manuka Honey & Sriracha Stir Fry Sauce recipe.

-If your throat is feeling sore, one of the best ways to enjoy Manuka honey is to stir it into hot water or tea.
+If your throat is sore, one of the best ways to enjoy Manuka honey is to stir it into hot water or tea.

 So having it this way means you get all the antibacterial properties of Manuka honey and a soothing yet sweet drink to sip on!

-Get your morning off to a great start by adding Manuka honey to your hot cooked porridge oats.
+Get your morning off to a great start by adding Manuka honey to your hot, cooked porridge oats.

 The combination of slow and fast GI carbohydrates will give you energy for hours.5